harish9852/New2Github/README.md

 - New to Open Source Projects & not sure where to begin?
 - Fret not!
 - Contribute to your very first open-source project in this beginner-friendly code repository!

-## Our Mission

-Our mission is to provide a safe space to support everyone on their journey to become software developers 👨‍💻

 ## How to contribute